Financing the Recovery Economy: The First Step Towards Scaled Lifecycle Refrigerant Management

 The mechanics of LRM — leak prevention, recovery, reclamation, and destruction — are straightforward.
 Building the economic and institutional ecosystem required to implement those activities at scale is not.
 Across the LRM value chain, from technicians who need recovery machines, to aggregators who must build trucking and collection routes, to facilities capable of reclamation or destruction, the constraint is often the same: there is no reliable way to pay for it.

-Cascade's theory of change is that short- and long-term financing and policy mechanisms can be deliberately combined or sequenced to stepwise build towards durable lifecycle refrigerant management ecosystems.
-Early-stage voluntary carbon market projects can demonstrate feasibility, compliance carbon mechanisms can scale and sustain deployment, and policy ultimately embeds LRM as standard practice.
+Cascade's theory of change is that financing and policy mechanisms must be deliberately sequenced to build stepwise towards durable LRM ecosystems.
+Voluntary carbon markets can demonstrate feasibility; compliance mechanisms scale it; and policy and industry buy-in ultimately embed it as standard practice.
 Each stage generates the infrastructure, data, and proof points the next stage requires.

 Our 2026 roadmap is designed to move that progression forward — and to do so in a region with the largest climate opportunity and significant LRM infrastructure gaps.
-Our initial focus will be Southeast Asia, which is projected to see a ninefold increase in air conditioners between 2020 and 2040 as incomes rise, economies develop, and extreme heat events become more common due to climate change.
-As is the case in much of the world, venting refrigerant during equipment servicing and at end-of-life (EOL) decommissioning is the most common practice in these countries.
+Our initial focus is in developing Asia, with a particular emphasis on Southeast Asia — where air conditioner deployment is projected to increase ninefold between 2020 and 2040 as incomes rise, economies develop, and extreme heat events become more common due to climate change.
+As is the case in much of the world, venting refrigerant directly into the atmosphere during equipment servicing and at end-of-life (EOL) decommissioning is the most common practice in this region.

 What Are We Building Toward?